Configure Parachain for Asynchronous Backing Compatibility¶

 Configure

-in the runtime using the following steps:a.
+cumulus_pallet_parachain_systemin the runtime using the following steps:a.
 Define a

-using our capacity, velocity, and relay slot duration constants.lib.rstype ConsensusHook = cumulus_pallet_aura_ext::FixedVelocityConsensusHook< Runtime, RELAY_CHAIN_SLOT_DURATION_MILLIS, BLOCK_PROCESSING_VELOCITY, UNINCLUDED_SEGMENT_CAPACITY, >;
+FixedVelocityConsensusHookusing our capacity, velocity, and relay slot duration constants.```rust title="lib.rs" type ConsensusHook = cumulus_pallet_aura_ext::FixedVelocityConsensusHook< Runtime, RELAY_CHAIN_SLOT_DURATION_MILLIS, BLOCK_PROCESSING_VELOCITY, UNINCLUDED_SEGMENT_CAPACITY, >; ```b.
+Use this to set the parachain system

-property.lib.rsimpl cumulus_pallet_parachain_system::Config for Runtime { ... type ConsensusHook = ConsensusHook; ... }
+ConsensusHookproperty.```rust title="lib.rs" impl cumulus_pallet_parachain_system::Config for Runtime { ... type ConsensusHook = ConsensusHook; ... } ```c.
+Set the parachain system property

 Configure

-in the runtime to implement Authority Round (Aura) as follows:a.
+pallet_aurain the runtime to implement Authority Round (Aura) as follows:a.
 Set

-when you activate async backing in phase 3.b.
+AllowMultipleBlocksPerSlottofalse.- This will be set to `true` when you activate async backing in phase 3.b.
 Define

-.lib.rsimpl pallet_aura::Config for Runtime { ... type AllowMultipleBlocksPerSlot = ConstBool<false>; #[cfg(feature = "experimental")] type SlotDuration = ConstU64<SLOT_DURATION>; ... }
+pallet_aura::SlotDurationusing our constantSLOT_DURATION.```rust title="lib.rs" impl pallet_aura::Config for Runtime { ... type AllowMultipleBlocksPerSlot = ConstBool<false>; #[cfg(feature = "experimental")] type SlotDuration = ConstU64<SLOT_DURATION>; ... } ```Note

 Aura is a deterministic consensus protocol where block production is limited to a rotating list of authorities that take turns creating blocks and

-is used to track consensus rounds (viaslots
+pallet_timestampis used to track consensus rounds (viaslots). -

 Update